Figures of Speech

 In moving to figures of speech one immediately encounters other categorisations, namely constrained writing, jargon, literary devices (and literary elements and literary terminology and literary theory), logology, narrative techniques (and narratology), poetic devices (and poetics), rhetorical devices (and rhetorical techniques and rhetorical terms and rhetorical modes), sayings, stylistic devices (and style), word plays, and even forms of controlled/restricted 'languages'.

-Constrained writing is where the writer is bound by some condition that forbids certain things or imposes a specific pattern., and it includes:-
+Let have a rapid peak at each of them, starting with constrained writing, which is where the writer is bound by some condition that forbids certain things or imposes a specific pattern, and it includes:-

 Lipogram - where the aim is to omit one or more letters (commonly 'o' or 'a').